Salmon Quiche with Leeks

-Shape the dough into a flat dish and wrap in cling film and leave to rest in a cool place for at least an hour (in cold weather, it is best not to put it in the fridge, as the pastry can become too hard and brittle).
+Wrap the dough in cling film and leave to rest in a cool place (in cooler weather, it is best not to put it in the fridge, as the pastry can become too hard and brittle).
 Roll out to 1 cm thickness.
 Fold into thirds and roll out again to 2 mm thickness on a well-floured surface, using a floured rolling pin.
-(The preliminary rolling makes the dough much easier to handle).
+(The preliminary rolling makes the dough much easier to handle.)

 Replace salmon with tuna or cooked leftover chicken.